pulibrary/pul_containers/README.md

 # pul_containers

-Stores containerfiles to build our portable environments
+Dockerfiles and Containerfiles that define our portable environments live here.

+The `exec_envs` directory contains definitions for our Ansible Execution Environments.

+The `vm_envs` directory contains definitions for our Virtual Machine base images.